-Q14.
+Q18.
 Do I need to complete all sections of the portfolio?

 Yes.
-However, not all sections require evidence of practical completion.
-Where the learning outcome states 'Demonstrate' evidence must include work from the candidates own practice.
+However, not all sections require evidence of practical competence (it may state 'Be able to describe...').
 Similarly, some skills may be transferable such that, together with knowledge, competence in some techniques may be considered to be achievable, even if the laboratory does not perform the method routinely.

 Where tests may not be performed in the candidate's own laboratory it is accepted that practical competence to the level of someone performing them regularly may be difficult to achieve, even through secondment.
 Whilst practical skills may not be achievable knowledge and understanding of its application is still required and may be examined.

-Q15.
+Q19.
 How long does training take?